apache/incubator-streampark-website/community/contribution_guide/become_pmc_member.md

 community questions) to StreamPark either by contributing to the codebase of the main website or StreamPark's GitHub repositories.

-- +5 months with light activity and engagement.
-- +4 months of medium activity and engagement.
-- +3 month with solid activity and engagement.

 ### Quality of contributions

 - A solid general understanding of the project
 - Well tested, well-designed, following Apache StreamPark coding standards, and simple patches.